Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 karrington@bouldercounty.gov

 Katie is a Program Manager with Boulder County’s Recovery and Resiliency Division.
-She’s been working for Boulder County since 2013 when she was hired help with flood recovery.
+She’s been working for Boulder County since 2013 when she was hired to help with flood recovery.
 She found her way into this work based on experiences as a child; she experienced both the 1994 Northridge earthquake and regular wildfire risks.
 Katie has her M.P.H. with a specialization in emergency preparedness from the University of California, Los Angeles.

 Head shot of Ryan Airey